LucianoPereira79/ProgrammingAssignment2/README.md

 	[2,] 0.0625 -0.3125  0.25
 	[3,] 0.1250 -0.6250 -0.50

 That's it.
-I hope it's rigth.
+And I hope it's right.

 Thank you!